uoft-cs-robotics/robot_system_tools/README.md

 ```

 if you are using workstation docker, **in a new terminal** start it with,
-as mentioned [here] (https://stackoverflow.com/questions/69872788/docker-could-not-connect-to-any-x-display#:~:text=The%20solution%20is%20to%20run%20the%20following%20command%20in%20your%20terminal%3A)to get GUI access first run,
+as mentioned [here](https://stackoverflow.com/questions/69872788/docker-could-not-connect-to-any-x-display#:~:text=The%20solution%20is%20to%20run%20the%20following%20command%20in%20your%20terminal%3A) to get GUI access first run,

 ```
 xhost +local:docker